 - USB cable is not long enough

 At its price point, having a dual capsule design — omnidirectional and cardioid polar pattern — the Blue Snowball USB serves you in many ways.
-It has A -10dB pad switch that helps you eliminate background noise to capture CD-quality recordings even at higher volume levels.
+It has an A -10dB pad switch that helps you eliminate background noise to capture CD-quality recordings even at higher volume levels.

-This means you can make crazy twang and really loud sounds from your guitar, scream your favorite metal song and record without any distortion.
+This means you can make crazy twang and really loud sounds from your guitar, scream your favorite metal song, and record without any distortion.

-- Sound quality is just amazing
+- The sound quality is just amazing

 - Microphone works without the need for software or drivers